LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/worker.md

 ### Prerequisites

 - [General Setup](general.md) has been completed.
-- SSH keys or credentials for `git.isis.vanderbilt.edu`
+- Auth tokens, SSH keys, or credentials for `git.isis.vanderbilt.edu`
 - A broker running at `<broker-ip>` and `<broker-port>`
 - Access to a corpus:
     - **Either:** Via a [corpus DB](graph.md) at `<corpus-db-ip>` on port `<corpus-db-port>`